google-deepmind/tapnet/README.md

 - [TAP-Vid](https://tapvid.github.io) is a benchmark for models that perform this task, with a collection of ground-truth points for both real and synthetic videos.
 - [TAPIR](https://deepmind-tapir.github.io) is a two-stage algorithm which employs two stages: 1) a matching stage, which independently locates a suitable candidate point match for the query point on every other frame, and (2) a refinement stage, which updates both the trajectory and query features based on local correlations.
 The resulting model is fast and surpasses all prior methods by a significant margin on the TAP-Vid benchmark.
-- [RoboTAP](https://robotap.github.io) is a system which utilizes TAPIR point tracks to execute robotics manipulation tasks through efficient immitation in the real world.
+- [RoboTAP](https://robotap.github.io) is a system which utilizes TAPIR point tracks to execute robotics manipulation tasks through efficient imitation in the real world.
 It also includes a dataset with ground-truth points annotated on real robotics manipulation videos.
+- [BootsTAP](https://arxiv.org/abs/2402.00847) (or Bootstrapped Training for TAP) uses a large dataset of unlabeled, real-world video to improve tracking accuracy.
+Specifically, the model is trained to give consistent predictions across different spatial transformations and corruptions of the video, as well as different choices of the query points.
+We apply it to TAPIR to create BootsTAPIR, which is architecturally similar to TAPIR but substantially outperforms it on TAP-Vid.

 This repository contains the following:

 - [TAPIR Demos](#tapir-demos) for both online **colab demo** and offline **real-time demo** by cloning this repo
 - [TAP-Vid Benchmark](#tap-vid-benchmark) for both evaluation **dataset** and evaluation **metrics**
 - [RoboTAP](#roboTAP-benchmark-and-point-track-based-clustering) for both evaluation **dataset** and point track based clustering code
+- [BootsTAP](#colab-demo) for further improved BootsTAPIR model using large scale **semi-supervised bootstrapped** learning
+- [Checkpoints](#download-checkpoints) for both TAP-Net (the baseline presented in the TAP-Vid paper), TAPIR and BootsTAPIR **pre-trained** model weights in both **Jax** and **PyTorch**
 - [Instructions](#tap-net-and-tapir-training-and-inference) for both **training** TAP-Net (the baseline presented in the TAP-Vid paper) and TAPIR on Kubric

 ## TAPIR Demos